libreswitch/ops/docs/ansible_user_guide.md

 ## Playbooks

-Playbook are used to automate, configure, and orchestrate the infrastructure.
+Playbooks are used to automate, configure, and orchestrate the infrastructure.
 As the official documentation explains, playbooks are the design plans and modules are the tools.
 Playbooks contain plays, and plays contain tasks.

-Sample playbook with a single play:
+Sample playbook with a single play <b>ping.yml</b>:

 ```
 ---